jimmymathews/pwh/readme.md

 ###Setting password rules for an account

-List the password limitations in the file "accounts.csv", in the format:
+List the password limitations in the file `.accounts.csv`, in the format:

 	name, character max, letter min, numeral min, capital min, symbol min, expiration, manual appendage mysite,         100,           ,           5,          10,           ,     yearly,